-- If you fall more that 60 days behind with a debt, your creditor can list this on your credit history.
+- Defaults: if you fall more that 60 days behind with a debt, your creditor can list this on your credit history.
 These are listed as defaults.
-Even if you pay the debt back it is still listed as Paid Defaults.
+Even if you pay the debt back it is still listed as paid defaults.

-- If you changed address and phone number without telling your creditors, a default may be listed as a Clear Out.
+- Clear out: If you changed address and phone number without telling your creditors, a default may be listed as a clear-out.
 This is considered a more serious offence, as it is seen that you deliberately avoided paying the debt.
 These are listed for seven years.

 This is the first thing creditors look at.
 If you have a Bankruptcy, Debt Agreement or Personal Insolvency Agreement recorded (discharged or un-discharged) the application will most likely be turned down.
 After seven years this is no longer recorded on your credit history.